Libby Trickett OAM was inducted into the Sport Australia Hall of Fame in 2016 as an Athlete Member for her contribution to the sport of Swimming.

-Lenton shone at the Commonwealth Games in Melbourne in 2006, winning five gold medals -with victories in the 50m and 100m freestyle and all three relays, including a world record 4x100m freestyle swim where her own split lowered the world record.
+Trickett shone at the Commonwealth Games in Melbourne in 2006 where she won five gold medals – with victories in the 50m and 100m freestyle and all three relays, including a world record 4x100m freestyle swim where her own split lowered the world record.
 She went on to win five of Australia’s 12 gold medals in the 2006 world short course titles in Shanghai, earning her the female swimmer of the meet.

-Melbourne was a happy hunting ground -at the 2007 world titles at Rod Laver Arena she replicated the Commonwealth Games feat -snagging five gold medals.
+Melbourne was a happy hunting ground – at the 2007 world titles at Rod Laver Arena she replicated the Commonwealth Games feat by snagging another five gold medals.

-In Beijing, she claimed her first individual Olympic gold medal – in the 100m butterfly – and then combined with Emily Seebohm, Sport Australia Hall of Fame member Liesel Jones and Jessica Schipper to win the 4x100m medley relay gold in world record time.
+In Beijing, she claimed her first individual Olympic gold medal – in the 100m butterfly – and then combined with Emily Seebohm, fellow SAHOF Member Leisel Jones and Jessica Schipper to win the 4x100m medley relay gold in world record time.
 She went in as world record holder in the 100m freestyle but was out touched for the gold medal after scrapping into the final.
 She came away from the Beijing Games with two gold, a silver and a bronze medal.

 Trickett retired in 2009, and made a comeback at the end of 2010.